 2. Add holidays into your budget.
 This year, the year-end holiday celebrations will likely be virtual rather than in-person, so you’re less likely to have travel expenses, but there’s still a chance you may overspend on gifts and decorations.
 If you haven’t already made a spending plan for them, do so now.
 Figure out how much you can afford to spend and stick to that amount.

 3. Up your Savings and 401(k).
 If your budget can handle it, why not increase your retirement deductions by 1%?
 The more you save now, the more tax benefits you’ll get, AND the less you have to worry about the future.
 And why not check out Omaha Federal’s flexible and convenient savings options: Regular Savings Account, Good Savers Account, Share Certificates, IRAs, Health Savings Account and Christmas/Vacation Club Accounts.
-For more details, visit our website, call 402.399.9001, or stop by any of our branches to speak with a Member Services Representative.
+For more details, visit our website, call or text 402.399.9001, or stop by any of our branches to speak with a Member Services Representative.

 4. Spend your Flexible Spending Account (FSA) dollars.
 Use it or lose it.
 You’ve already saved this money, so don’t leave it on the table.
 Check your FSA documentation to see what health-related expenses you can use this account for and use those dollars.